roselmamendes/roselmamendes.github.io/content/google-app-engine-en.md

 The App Engine is  part of the Google Cloud Platform (GCP) ecosystem to host Web applications.
 As it says in its [page](https://cloud.google.com/appengine/) *"Focus just on writing code, without the worry of managing the underlying infrastructure."*.
 Besides to deploy your app, it provides a lot of monitoring tools over it.

-Other Google Cloud products can be checked [here](https://cloud.google.com/products/).
+The Google Cloud products can be checked [here](https://cloud.google.com/products/).

 ## Deploying an application